atonalfreerider/PianoVisionFormatter/README.md

 # PianoVisionFormatter

-Converts piano midi to PianoVision json
+Converts piano .musicxml or .midi to PianoVision json

 Run
+`python musicxml_to_json.py path/to/piano.musicxml`
 `python midi_to_json.py path/to/piano.mid`

 outputs `piano.json` to same folder